2014 United States Senate election in Texas

 The 2014 United States Senate election in Texas was held on November 4, 2014, to elect a member of the United States Senate.
-Incumbent Republican senator and Senate Minority Whip John Cornyn ran for re-election to a third term.
+Incumbent Republican senator and Senate Minority Whip John Cornyn ran for election to a third term.
 Primary elections were held on March 4, 2014.
 Since no Democratic candidate received over 50% in the first round of the primary, a runoff election was required on May 27, 2014.
 David Alameel, who came in first in the primary, won the runoff and became his party's nominee.
 In the general election, Cornyn defeated Alameel in a landslide.

 This is the last time Bexar, Fort Bend, Harris and Hays would vote for a Republican in a U.S. Senate election.

 Republican primary

-In February 2014, Republican Senate Minority Leader Mitch McConnell was featured in a controversial television advertisement by Dwayne Stovall.
-Stovall belittled McConnell, Cornyn's superior in the Senate leadership, as an ineffective "Beltway turtle" who is out-of-touch with the party rank-and-file.
-Until the controversial advertisement, the media had largely ignored Stovall's candidacy.
+In February 2014, Republican Senate Minority Leader Mitch McConnell was targeted in a controversial television ad by Dwayne Stovall, who labeled McConnell—John Cornyn’s Senate leadership superior—an ineffective “Beltway turtle” out of touch with rank-and-file Republicans.
+Before the ad, Stovall’s candidacy had received little media attention.